by Jerry Gordon (January 2010)

 Stoltze: He may get that opportunity to teach again at some of the highest levels of the federal government.

-Then there is this revelation from a about Alikhan:
+Then there is this revelation from a Discover the Network post about Alikhan:

 Strongly anti-Israel, Alikhan has referred to the terrorist organization Hezbollah as a “liberation movement.”
 An affiliate of the Muslim Public Affairs Council, Alikhan opposed President George W. Bush’s prosecution of the war on Islamic terror.